defano/wyldcard/README.md

 `lockText`   | Returns or sets whether the text contained by the field can be edited by the user.
 `showLines`  | Returns or sets whether dotted baselines are drawn underneath the text (imitates ruled notebook paper) `dontWrap`   | Returns or sets whether text automatically breaks (wraps) at the visible edge of the field.
 When false, the field will scroll horizontally until a `return` character is reached.
-`sharedText` | Has no effect on card fields; on background fields, when `true` each card in the background shares the same text in this field.
+`sharedText` | When `true`, each card in the background shares the same text in the field.
 When `false`, each card in the background can place a unique value into the field.
+Has no effect on card fields.

 ### Menus

-HyperTalk can control the menus that appear in the application menu bar and also determine their behavior.
+HyperTalk can control the menus that appear in the application menu bar and also define their behavior.
 Unlike buttons or fields, however, changes to the menu bar are not "saved" as part of the stack, nor are they restricted to the current stack.
 Modifications to the menu bar will not be automatically restored when opening a saved stack document, and opening a new stack does not restore the menu bar to its default state.

 Even though the behavior of a menu is scriptable, menus themselves do not "contain" a script, and they are not assigned an ID or a part number.